AustinTSchaffer/Raspberry-Pi-Cluster-Ansible/readme.md

 - One one iteration I selected the latest version of Ubuntu Server instead of the latest LTS version.
 I spent 2 hours trying to fix the PoE+ hat fans, which were running full blast at 40C.
+- Setting up the ansible scripts and deployment environment such that it was not possible to easily fix common mistakes.

 ### Networking Mistakes